AnaIitico/loan_qualifier_app/README.md

     if question == False:
         print("")
-        print("Thank you for using the app")
+        print("Thank you for using the app.
+Goodbye!") quit()
-        quit()
     else:
         # Enter the new file name to be saved by the application